ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 `demo-infrastructure/Jenkinsfile.aceaas` and not the default Jenkinsfile.

-Once the pipeline has been created and branches configured, the `CT_JDBC` credentials should be created as described in the integration node section above, and addition credentials are needed for ACEaaS.
+Once the pipeline has been created and branches configured, the `CT_JDBC` credentials should be created as described in the integration node section above, and additional credentials are needed for ACEaaS.
 See [https://www.ibm.com/docs/en/app-connect/saas?topic=overview-accessing-api](https://www.ibm.com/docs/en/app-connect/saas?topic=overview-accessing-api) for details on how to create the correct credentials, and then set the following as "secret text" values: